 SCOPE OF THIS CHAPTER

-All local authorities with their partner agencies have developed and published a local framework for assessment based on good analysis, timeliness and transparency and proportionate to the needs of the child and their family.
+Assessment must be based on good analysis, timeliness and transparency and proportionate to the needs of the child and their family.

 Each child who has been referred into Northamptonshire children's social care should have an individual assessment to identify their needs and to understand the impact of any parental behaviour on them as an individual.
 Northamptonshire children's social care have to give due regard to a child's age and understanding when determining what (if any) services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children under Section 47 of the Children Act 1989.